digst/cloud/design.md

 Furthermore applications are containerised.
 By choosing widely adopted container technologies the binding between applications and operations environment is broken.
 Containerised applications declare their required resources and rely on configurations from their environment.

-**_Faster Development of IT:_ The GovCloud platform, tools and business processes support governement organisations in reducing the time from it-project initiation to it-service delivery**

-[translate]
-Ingen udbudsproces på adgang til platform og toolchain Fuld understøttelse af DevOps-udvikling
-Friktionsløb transition fra prototype, til test og til produktion Høj grad af umiddelbar GDPR-complience
+**_Highly Scalable_: Both the governance, operating process and technology support a high number of applications with a limited addition of ressources.**

+[Finalize in 1.0 after discussion]
+- R: Operation at Scale, but also predictable and repeatable
+- Q: Fair Use. over detailed contracts
+- Q: Simplify procurement
+- Q: Selfservice - Automated testing...

-**Predictable Cost: The operating model ensures predictable consumer costs suitable for public sector budget guidelines.**
+**_Predictable Cost_: The operating model ensures predictable consumer costs suitable for public sector budget guidelines.**

 Government organisations are interested in fixing variable Costs, or at least having defined caps, to control risk and comply with guidelines.
 The GovCloud cost model must align well with other budget items and not expose consumers to greater economic risks than other technological solutions.

-Data services used by government organisations should generally be developed by the data consuming organisation.
+Application services used by government organisations for data acess, should generally be developed by the data consuming organisation.
 But this does not help to limit costs when data services are exposed to the general public.
 In this case *fair use* agreements could be made with data consumers and their compliance being monitored.

 Costs should reflect the use, maintainance and continiously improvement of the GovCloud.
 Consumers with services deployed on the platform should not be required to contribute beyond the initial agreement for continued hosting.
 In the case of new services or considerable change in use patterns, costs should re-negotiated.

 <br>
-In future versions new principles may be included e.g. *Cloud Broker*, *Compliance as a Service*, *Reuse of data and applications*.[See appendix]
+In future versions new principles may be included e.g.  *Compliance as a Service*, *Reuse of data and applications*.(see [appendix](#more-principles,-capabilities-and-use-cases))

 The GovCloud is also expected to support a larger government initiative on benefitting from cloud technology.
 A future strategic general principles could look like the following: